Plan Your Visit

 The name "Yucca House" was selected for the monument because the Ute Indians called Sleeping Ute Mountain by a name meaning yucca, for there is an abundance of the yucca plant growing on the mountainsides.
 Sign the visitor book, walk around the mounds, and absorb the beauty of the site in this valley.
 Try to imagine life here hundreds of years ago.

 The site is now a cluster of mounds with no sign of a wall rising above the surface.
 Due to the large size and extent of the mounds, there is every reason to believe that, when excavated, they will prove of great archeological interest and educational significance.
 The land upon where Yucca House resides (approximately 10 acres) was a gift from the late Henry Van Kleeck of Denver, Colorado.
 The stone used to build Yucca House is mainly fossilferous limestone that outcrops along the base of the Mesa Verde tableland a mile away.
 The mounds have been known for many years, and were first described by Professor William H. Holmes in 1877.
 The two most conspicuous mounds were designated by him as the "Upper House" and the "Lower House".
 The former is the most prominent of all the mounds in this ancient site, rising from 15 to 20 feet above its foundation, and dominating the many smaller mounds which surround it.
 The "Lower House" is different, and stands isolated by a hundred yards from the cluster of mounds that compose and include the "Upper House".

-The National Park Service does not recommend travel to this monument for the casual visitor.
-There are currently no facilities at the monument.
-The dirt road to Yucca House is impassable in wet weather.
-The monument, which is patrolled periodically by a Park Ranger, is under the supervision of the Superintendent at Mesa Verde National Park.
-Contact Mesa Verde National Park at (970)529-4465 if you have further questions.
+There are currently no facilities at Yucca House National Monument.
+The monument is under the supervision of the Superintendent at Mesa Verde National Park.
+Please contact Mesa Verde National Park at (970) 529-4465 if you have questions.